-The name of Döbrönte derives from the Slavic word Dobrete that was a name of an individual.
+The name Döbrönte derives from the Slavic word Dobrete which was a name of an individual.
 The settlement with this name was born most likely in the 11th century but there are archeological findings from the Roman age as well.
-It was first mentioned in a document in 1240 then in 1330, it was called Debrenthe.
+It was first mentioned in a document in 1240, and in 1330, it was called Debrenthe.

 The area of Döbrönte village used to belong to the powerful Csák Clan, and the settlement was controlled by the Castle of Ugod.